Fresh and Frozen Packaged Food Products Policy

 Requirements to Sell Fresh and Frozen Packaged Food Products

-Qualified sellers must use the Ship by Seller (3PL) shipping type when fulfilling fresh and frozen packaged food orders.
+Qualified sellers must use Seller Shipping to fulfill fresh and frozen packaged food orders.

 Sellers are also responsible for:

-• Providing complete, up-to-date, and accurate product information for all fresh and frozen packaged food listings.
+• Providing complete, accurate, and up-to-date product information for all listings

-• Complying with all applicable laws and regulations governing identity food products, including but not limited to organic, gluten-free, and kosher.
+• Complying with laws and regulations for identity food claims.
+This includes, but is not limited to:

 Documentation Requirements

-Sellers must submit the following documentation, depending on the product category.
+Sellers must submit the required documents based on the product type (detailed above).

 Proof of FDA Registration